iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

   Contains person ID for the individual.
 Father ID:
   Contains the person ID of the individual's father.
-If the individual is without specified father this column contains `0` or is left emtpy.
+If the individual is without a specified father this column contains `0` or is left empty.
 Mother ID:
   Contains the person ID of the individual's mother.
-If the individual is without specified mother this column contains `0` or is left emtpy.
+If the individual is without a specified mother this column contains `0` or is left empty.
 Sex:
   The sex of the individual.
 Status: